Jane Austen in popular culture: Appeal in the United States

-One of the few American Austen films to confront class directly in a modern settling was the 1990 film Metropolitan by the American director Whit Stillman, where a group of wealthy "old money" New Yorkers talk openly about how Austen is part of their "cultural capital" that sets them apart from vulgar "new money".
-Metropolitan is a very loose adaption of Mansfield Park, reset in New York, circa 1989.
-A particular point Metropolitan made was how Austen by the 1980s had become part of the "cultural capital" of the "old money" Anglophile East Coast elite that they used to distinguish themselves from people like Donald Trump, with one character approvingly quoting Lionel Trilling's remark that "not to like Jane Austen is to put oneself under suspicion...of a want of breeding".
-Irvine argued that Austen offers a particular appeal to American conservatives in that the sort of ordered society that they used to openly admire and were nostalgic for, namely that of the American South up to 1865, is now considered taboo given that the antebellum Southern economy was based on slavery.
-Irvine noted that both the 1935 book and the 1939 film adaptation were extremely popular at the time, but today are considered controversial given the way that both versions of Gone With The Wind glorify a society based on slavery and white supremacy.
-Gone With The Wind was inspired at least in concept by D. W. Griffith's 1915 film The Birth of a Nation, which in its turn was based on the violently racist 1905 novel The Clansman: A Historical Romance of the Ku Klux Klan by Thomas Dixon Jr. Margaret Mitchell, the author of Gone With The Wind, was greatly influenced by Dixon's novels, which misrepresented the Reconstruction era as a nightmarish time where African Americans, no longer enslaved, ran amok raping and murdering white women with impunity, and openly admitted that Gone With The Wind would not had been possible without Dixon's books, all of which she had read.
-Irvine noted that the 1940 version of Pride and Prejudice released by MGM moved the story from the Regency period to the Victorian era to make it seem similar to Gone With The Wind, and the film was marketed at the time as an epic 19th century love story analogous to Gone With The Wind.
+One of the few American Austen films to confront class directly in a modern settling was the 1990 film Metropolitan by the American director Whit Stillman, a loose adaptation of Mansfield Park set in New York City in the late 1980s.
+The "old money" characters consider Austen part of their "cultural capital" that sets them apart from vulgar "new money," with one character quoting Lionel Trilling's remark that "not to like Jane Austen is to put oneself under suspicion...of a want of breeding".

+Irvine argued that Austen offers a particular appeal to American conservatives in that the sort of ordered society that they used to openly admire and were nostalgic for, namely that of the antebellum Southern, the economy of which was based on slavery.
+Irvine noted that Robert Zigler Leonard's 1940 adaptation of Pride and Prejudice moved the story from the Regency period to the Victorian era to make it seem similar to Gone With The Wind, and the film was marketed as an epic 19th-century love story akin to Gone With The Wind.
 According to Irvine, the "social idyll of a lost pre-industrial England that Austen often represents for [American] conservatives is here aligned with a similar idyll imagined in the pre-Civil War Southern states".
 Irvine however cautioned that one "should not be too quick to attribute the success of the Austen adaptations in the US to an implicitly racist Anglophilia", arguing that the success of Austen in the United States was due to the way she could be presented as offering "cultural capital" to those who were and are willing to take the time to read her novels, and to a nostalgia for the perceived better and simpler times of Regency England.